aaronxavier/zed_cpu_ros/README.md

 # zed_cpu_ros

-* simple ZED camera driver which only uses the CPU and doesn't need the official StereoLabs drivers
+* simple ZED camera driver which only uses the CPU and doesn't need the official StereoLabs drivers / CUDA
 * only publishes the left and right images and the camera info via ROS
 * fork of Di Zeng's original version (https://github.com/willdzeng/zed_cpu_ros)
 * additions of this fork:
+  * `dynamic_reconfigure` support
   * better error and warning messages, e.g. when the frame rate drops
   * [Kalibr](https://github.com/ethz-asl/kalibr/) YAML file support
   * more launch / command line arguments